leshec/wordfind/README.md

 Web app: Crossword / scrabble word finder learning webproject

-- Demo mode generates random tiles: then finds largest, highest score and valid words.
+- Demo mode generates random tiles: then finds largest, highest score and valid words
 - Search for words in a dictionary of 300k words
 - Play a game to find words from random letters/tiles
-- Find anagrams of words.
+- Find anagrams of words

-Shuttle is an awesome tool for quickly and easily deploying webapps based on Rust.
-Tera for templating was good but I'll explore others Axum is easy enough to use and I like the idea of HTMX in general
+Shuttle is an awesome tool for quickly and easily deploying webapps based on Rust Tera for templating was good but I'll explore others Axum is easy enough to use and I like the idea of HTMX in general

-Not 100% finished but functions enough as intended.
+Not 100% finished but functions enough as intended

 ## **Website**